paul-distefano/graphrag-toolkit/docs/constructing-a-graph.md

 The `LexicalGraphIndex` is a convenience class that allows you to run the extract and build pipelines together or separately.
 Alternatively, you can build your graph construction application using the underlying pipelines.
 This gives you more control over the configuration of each stage.
 We describe these two different approaches in the [Using the LexicalGraphIndex to construct a graph](#using-the-lexicalgraphindex-to-construct-a-graph) and [Advanced graph construction](#advanced-graph-construction) sections below.

-### Extraction
+### Extract

-The extraction stage is, by default, a three-step process.
+The extraction stage is, by default, a three-step process:

   1. The source documents are broken down into chunks.
   2. For each chunk, an LLM extracts a set of propositions from the unstructured content.
 This proposition extraction helps 'clean' the content and improve the subsequent entity/topic/statement/fact extraction by breaking complex sentences into simpler sentences, replacing pronouns with specific names, and replacing acronyms where possible.
+These propositions are added to the chunk's metadata under the `aws::graph::propositions` key.
   3. Following the proposition extraction, a second LLM call extracts entities, relations, topics, statements and facts from the set of extracted propositions.
+These details are added to the chunk's metadata under the `aws::graph::topics` key.

 Only the third step here is mandatory.
 If your source data has already been chunked (you're importing from an Amazon Bedrock Knowledge Base, for example), you can omit step 1.
 If you're willing to trade a reduction in LLM calls and improved performance for a reduction in the quality of the entity/topic/statement/fact extraction, you can omit step 2.

 ### Build

-In the build stage, the LlamaIndex chunk nodes emitted from the extract stage are broken down further into a stream of individual source, chunk, topic, statement and fact nodes.
-Graph construction and vector indexing handlers then process these chunks to build and index the graph content.
+In the build stage, the LlamaIndex chunk nodes emitted from the extract stage are broken down further into a stream of individual source, chunk, topic, statement and fact LlamaIndex nodes.
+Graph construction and vector indexing handlers process these nodes to build and index the graph content.
+Each of these nodes has a `aws::graph::index` metadata item containing data that can be used to index the node in a vector store (though only the chunk and statement nodes are used in the current implementation).

 ### Using the LexicalGraphIndex to construct a graph